In this configuration guide, you will learn how to install Zabbix monitoring tool on Rocky Linux 9.

 After successful login, you will see the main dashboard of Zabbix frontend.

-Before you start using Zabbix, we recommend that you should read Zabbix 6 IT Infrastructure Monitoring Cookbook by Nathan Liefting & Brian van Baekel.
+Before you start using Zabbix, we recommend that you should read Zabbix 6 IT Infrastructure Monitoring Cookbook (PAID LINK) by Nathan Liefting & Brian van Baekel.

-In this configuration guide, you have learned how to install Zabbix monitoring tool on Rocky Linux 9.
+In this configuration guide, you have learned how to install Zabbix on Linux 9.